rlaphoenix/pynfogen/README.md

 | -------------- | ------ | ------------------------------------------------------------------------------ |
 | art            | string | The default artwork template to use, unless overridden by the `-a/--art` flag. |
 | fanart_api_key | string | A Fanart.tv API Key to use for the fanart banner image (if available).         |

-## Copyright Agreement for included Artwork and Template files

-There's already example template files and artwork files for you to look at.
-However, the Artwork files are copyright to whomever committed them where-as the templates are not copyright.
-The copyrighted files may not be used, even under the conditions of the License, except for viewing as examples.
-No derivative work is permitted based on their general concept.
-Simply remember that artwork files are themselves pieces of Art, and should be treated as such.

 ## Text-encoding